-The good news is, you’re not alone.
-In fact, the average person makes up to 12 career changes throughout their working life (when you include promotions and internal transfers).
+The average person makes up to 12 career changes throughout their working life (when you include promotions and internal transfers).

 The modern job market forces us to make choices and take risks that may not have been necessary in a different time, but with the speed at which job trends and technology change today, frequent career changes are often inevitable.

 Perhaps you began your career in sales but discovered you love to code.
 Perhaps you’ve realized you have a skill set that brings you joy but it is currently being underutilized in your field, or perhaps you are simply ready for a change.

 Whatever your reasoning is, this article will share our top career change tips (gathered from Pamela Skillings, top career coach) to help you navigate the path forward.